 What your Child is learning

 We consult with parents regularly and this is usually done through the newsletter or short questionnaires.
 Every two years we send an extensive questionnaire where we ask for your views on a variety of things.
-(The most recent version of this is June 2016).
-We report back to you about what you think but this analysis has not yet been done at the time of updating our website (Nov 2016).
-Please see the below attachment for the questionnaire results from 2014.
+The next one is due in June 2018.

 Parent Focus group